senaite/senaite2.com/docs/user_manual/users_and_security.md

     nor "Lab Clerk" can edit at this point: "Client", "Sample Type", etc. The read/write privilege for these fields is governed by field-scope permissions:
     "Field Edit Sample Type" and "Field View Sample Type"

+* **Type-specific permissions**: these permissions have effect to specific content types and as such, their name always contain the name of the content type as a prefix.
+Sometimes, field permissions are not enough because the ability to do something might not only depend on the content field, but also on values from other fields or.
+However, the use of wide permissions entails additional complexity on its maintenance, specially because is easy to forget that they might behave differently on a given content type depending on the metadata it contains.
+This type of permissions exists to overcome these drawbacks.
+Examples of these permissions are: "Sample: Add Attachment", "Worksheet: Add Attachment", etc.

 * **Transition permissions**: these permissions govern whether a given role can perform a given action/transition to an object at a given status.
 Only